 Axial fans

-Axial fans are lightweight and maneuverable, making them an excellent portable solution for your job site.
-They provide a horizontal airflow to stimulate air circulation and reduce paint fumes.
-Here are some of the different types of axial flow fans you can choose from:
+Axial fans are lightweight and manoeuvrable, making them ideal portable ventilation solutions.
+They provide horizontal airflow to circulate air and reduce spray paint fumes from the work area.
+Here are some of the types available:

 Wall exhaust fans